Skip to main content

 The Yurt at Nicholsons works well for: couples looking for a lunch occasion that has a clear point of difference from a standard gastropub; small groups of four to six who want a private-hut option; and anyone driving through North Oxfordshire who wants a Michelin-recognised stop without a formal dress code or a significant outlay.
 It is less suited to large parties seeking a conventional dining-room format, or anyone who needs evening availability.

 For a special occasion, the setting does a lot of the work.
-The combination of the nursery environment, the considered sourcing, and the Michelin Plate recognition means it reads as a destination rather than a local lunch spot, without requiring the planning or expense of a full-blown destination restaurant.
-Compare this with, say, Hand and Flowers in Marlow or Midsummer House in Cambridge: both are more technically demanding and more expensive, but they also demand significantly more from the visitor in terms of booking effort, price, and formality.
+The combination of the nursery environment, the considered sourcing, the Michelin Plate recognition means it reads as a destination rather than a local lunch spot, without requiring the planning or expense of a full-blown destination restaurant.
+Compare this, say, Hand and Flowers in Marlow or Midsummer House in Cambridge: both are more technically demanding and more expensive, but they also demand significantly more from the visitor in terms of booking effort, price, formality.
 The Yurt sits at a different point on that curve entirely.

 Practical Details